roderm/RpiLights/README.md

 ## gRPC-Interface

 ## Setup
-``systemctl enable rpilight.service``
+- connect Leds to you PI
-- Raspberry:
+- copy the content from ``raspi-dir`` to your raspberry
-    - Red-LED: GPIO02
+- enable service on pi with:
-    - Green-LED: GPIO03
+    - ``systemctl enable rpilight.service``
-    - Blue-LED: GPIO04
+- Configure your LED-GPIO pins in ``/etc/rpilight/config.toml``
-- Telnet-Port: 6600
+   - Defaults are GPIO02, GPIO03, GPIO04

 ## Telnet commands (Linux Terminal)
 - Turn light on: